acceleratedscience/omgui/README.md

 # Data Visualization

 Application to visualize data on the fly.

-See it in action: [molvis.onrender.com/demo/charts](https://molvis.onrender.com/demo/charts)
+-   [Charting API](https://molvis.onrender.com/demo/charts) to turn JSON into charts on the fly
+-   [Molecules API](https://molvis.onrender.com/demo) to visualize SMILES in 2D and 3D

 <br>